RPUruIT/WhoIs/README.md

 ------------------------------------------------------------------------------------------------------------------------------------------

+We followed the Git Flow having one develop branch and features branches per each story.
 The contributors were the members of the team who collaborated by reviewing all the pull request.

+We also integrated this repository with AppCenter in order to make the corresponding builds and distributions.